99230041012/Digital-forensic-experiments/sleuth kit/README.md

-Ex No - 06: Use Sleuth Kit to Analyze Digital Evidence Description
+Ex No - 06 Use Sleuth Kit to analyze digital evidence Description
 The Sleuth Kit (TSK) is a collection of command-line tools that allow you to analyze disk images and recover digital evidence.
-This document provides a step-by-step guide to using Sleuth Kit on a Windows machine to analyze digital evidence.
+Here's a step-by-step guide to using Sleuth Kit on a Windows machine to analyze digital evidence.

 Step 1: Install Sleuth Kit
 Download Sleuth Kit: